boldbi/bold-bi-docs/docs/site-administration/data-process-settings/data-cache-settings.md

     **Redis**

     The Data is cached in an external server named `Redis`.
 Redis is an open-source (BSD licensed), in-memory data structure store used as a database, cache, message broker, and streaming engine.
-Learn more about `Redis` and its installation [here](https://redis.io/).
+Learn more about `Redis` and its installation of [Redis](https://redis.io/).

     ![DataCache configuration](/static/assets/site-administration/images/datacache_configuration.png#max-width=100%)